galaxyproject/admin-training/intro/12-architecture/resources.md

 * A brief description of other projects in the Galaxy ecosystem (CloudMan, the Tool Shed, bioblend, docker-galaxy-stable, Pulsar, and Planemo).
 Prerequisites:

-A general knowledge of Galaxy (for example, you should be familiar with the material in Galaxy 101 or have attended Introduction to Galaxy).
-Comfort with scripting programming languages (Python and JavaScript will be the most helpful).

 ### GCC2015

 - http://gcc2015.tsl.ac.uk/Training-Day/#Galaxy_Architecture